Consistent hashing math

 It's worth pausing here at the end to think about what that standard deviation says in practical terms.
 Remember that (even if we've strayed into the abstract world a bit) this distribution is about how evenly we are sharing work between servers in the physical world.
 Standard deviation tells us the distance from the mean for most of the values in our distribution.
 In a sense it's a prediction of how much more or less load a server will handle than expected.

 The drawback for standard deviation is that it's defined in absolute terms.
 You can see from the formula that the standard deviation goes down as the inverse to the total number of hashes.
 It would be easy to think that you could make a single-hash consistent hashing system more accurate by adding more total hashes, but that is forgetting that the portion of the range covered by a single segment also decreases as the inverse of the total number of hashes.
-So at H=100H=100 the standard deviation is about 0.99%0.99\%, the expected size of the segment is 1%1\%, so the size of error on either size of the expected value is almost equal to the expected size.
+So at H=100H=100 the standard deviation is about 0.99%0.99\%, the expected size of the segment is 1%1\%, so the size of error on either side of the expected value is almost equal to the expected size.

 A more useful analog for error in our consistent hashing systems (and the one I have been using until now without explanation) is coefficient of variation.
 CV is simply the standard deviation divided by the expected value or more simply, it's the error margin transformed to match the scale of what we expect.
 In our case the CV is